mui/material-ui/docs/src/pages/system/styled/styled.md

 ## Create custom `styled()` utility

-If you want to have a different default theme for the `styled()` utility, you can create your own version of it, using the `createStyled()` utilty.
+If you want to have a different default theme for the `styled()` utility, you can create your own version of it, using the `createStyled()` utility.

 ```js
 import { createStyled, createTheme } from '@material-ui/system';